svmiller/posc1020/course-materials.md

 This short paper is due through the Turnitin module on the course website *before* **April 13, 9 a.m**.
 [Here is the rubric](http://posc1020.svmiller.com/short-paper/short-paper-rubric.pdf) for the assignment, which also provides further instructions for the paper's frame and formatting.

 **The video is available on the Canvas module for the class.**  Check the "Syllabus" tab.
+The DVD is also [available at Clemson's library](http://libcat.clemson.edu/search~S1/?searchtype=c&searcharg=HD87.C66+2002) if the student wants a DVD copy in lieu of a streaming copy.

 ## Additional Course Materials